 Modafinil

-I found that modafinil really shined when I took it on days where I didn't sleep well the night before.
+I found that modafinil really shined when I took it on days when I didn't sleep well the night before.
 Instead of feeling foggy and groggy all day long, the modafinil made me feel like I'd gotten a good, restful night of sleep.

 Some people like to take modafinil every day and there's nothing wrong with that.
 For me, I find it works best when only taken occasionally.
 I tried taking it daily for a while and found that the effects diminished over time.
 Some people also experience this but many do not.